 The normal, youthful eye has the ability to easily switch between reading distant car number plates and reading smaller text on a mobile device.
 However, as presbyopia occurs, the text on the mobile phone begins to appear blurry up close and therefore will need to be held at a distance in order to be seen clearly.

 Presbyond vision correction is performed on the outer surface of the eye, the cornea.
-A protective flap is raised from the surface and a laser reshapes the cornea and the protective flap is replaced.
+A protective flap is raised from the surface laser vision correction reshapes the cornea and the protective flap is replaced.
 Using an optical phenomenon called spherical aberration the brain is then able to see all distances clearly without glasses by blending the images from the eyes.

 It takes less than 10 minutes and is safer than wearing soft contact lenses.
 If you needed distance glasses (or contacts) before, Presbyond gets rid of the need for them too.